It came over the AP wire as a small blurb just before midnight a week before Christmas, 2007.

 During the 2007 World Series, Janet called me from Coach’s hospital room.
 Jack was struggling to hang on.
 Predictably, he pushed the pain aside—especially when friends or loved ones called—and remained steadfast to his innate sense of optimism.
 Many who knew him believed that he would somehow persevere through his latest physical challenges.
 For the Old Tomato, however, his life was approaching the bottom of the ninth.
 On December 21, 2007, he died peacefully with his beloved wife and children by his side.
 Jack Lamabe was 71 years old.

 Janet later remarked, “My husband is my hero for the courage and faith he had to handle the cards he was dealt.
 The doctors that attended him would always say they never had seen a case of rheumatoid arthritis like his.
 They called it a world-class case.
 Jack had surgeries, too numerous to count.
 In the end, the disease just ravaged his body and his major organs.
 It was finally congestive heart failure that gave him the peace that he so richly deserved.”

 When Janet called me a few days after his passing, she whispered, “You know, the many young men like you who played for him gave him such joy.
 He loved you like a son, Shaun.”

 After I hung up the phone, I glanced out onto my snow-covered lawn and suddenly recalled a steamy summer’s day in the right field bleachers at Fenway Park back in 1974.
 The Sox were playing Earl Weaver’s Baltimore Orioles that afternoon.
-Near the O’s bullpen, I noticed reliever Bob Reynolds leaning against the railing of the outfield wall, gazing in towards home plate.
-Knowing that Coach Lamabe had tutored him at one time in the minor leagues, I screeched out, “Hey, Bob!
-Jack Lamabe would want me to say hello!”
+As I passed near the O’s bullpen, I noticed reliever Bob Reynolds leaning against the railing of the outfield wall, gazing in towards home plate.
+Knowing that Coach Lamabe had served as his pitching coach in the minor leagues, I screeched out, “Hey, Bob!
+Jack Lamabe would want me to say hello!“